Turkey Hunting

 Strong Harvest Expected

 Kentucky Today is reporting that a strong harvest is expected for Wild Turkey hunting season.That is extremely good news.
-Here’s the article: Strong Harvest is Expected for Wild Turkey Hunting Season Here’s the text: This post has already been read 3072 times!Views: 6 Related posts: Know Thy Game, Know Thyself KY: Record Harvest for Modern Gun Deer Season From the KDFWR: Outstanding outlook for the hunt KDFWR Turkey Study Underway But then again. . .
-Indiana DNR Rule Changes Which is harder: Deer or Turkey?
-If I Was the New Guy at Turkey Camp Part I
+Here’s the article: Strong Harvest is Expected for Wild Turkey Hunting Season Here’s the text: This post has already been read 3920 times!Views: 6 Related posts: KDFWR Turkey Study Underway KY: Record Harvest for Modern Gun Deer Season But then again. . .
+From the KDFWR: Outstanding outlook for the hunt Know Thy Game, Know Thyself Indiana DNR Rule Changes The Role of Personal Ethics in Hunting Kentucky’s the Place — Sort of

 More . . .Spring Rules are Out